livestyle/web-site/src/www/docs/troubleshooting/index.html.md

 * Refresh current page.
 * Close the tab and open again.

-Most likely this error may appear after extension automatic update.
+Most likely this error may appear after extension auto-update.

 ## No connection

 Chrome extension connects to editor via Websocket protocol.
 If you see “No connection” error, it might be one of the following:

 * Sublime Text is not running or LiveStyle extension for Sublime Text is not installed.
+* You don’t have the most recent version LiveStyle extension for text editor.
+If you installed Sublime Text extension via Package Control, simply restart editor to automatically update it.
 * Your current network settings/proxy/firewall blocks connection to `http://127.0.0.1:54000`—a Websocket server runs on this address.
 Contact your system administrator about this issue.

 Another reason of “No connection” issue is broken Sublime Text web-server implementation.
 Check out `View > Show Console` in ST for error log.
 In this case you can open [LiveStyle app](/#download) and then restart ST: LiveStyle app has its own server implementation so when Sublime Text starts, it will use it instead of creating a new one.